Screentesting: ( ghosts are made of bedsheets ) 4-channel video-installation on 7 Bioscreens, loop (33min27); 2021

-Screentesting: ( ghosts are made of bedsheets ) is a visual-material essay-installation exploring the tension between materialization and decomposition in a bodily, narrative, material and ecological sense.
+Screentesting: ( ghosts are made of bedsheets ) is a video-installation exploring the tension between materialization and decomposition in a bodily, narrative, material and ecological sense.

 Based on the question of ephemerality in the context of the mass extinction in the so-called Anthropocene and the paradoxical durability of the materials and narratives that brought it about, the work is a personal reflection of a state between supposed immateriality and real transience.